Hadiulnavid23/CommunicationsLabFall23.github.io/ComicStrip/README.md

 [The Hosted Comic Strip:](Website url: https://communicationslabfall23.github.io/ComicStrip/)

+# Noora's Emotion Palette->A Journey Through Undergrad

 We divided Noora's NYUAD journey in 4 years of her undergrad, allowing her to grow and come in terms with the emotions.
 Each year tried to work with a separate palette of emotions, all together combining and championing the growth of Noora

-# Freshman Fables: Noora’s Arabian Awakening at NYUAD - Year of Confusion + Overwhelm + Curiosity
+## Freshman Fables: Noora’s Arabian Awakening at NYUAD - Year of Confusion + Overwhelm + Curiosity

 **Project Description:**
 Freshman Fables is a web-based interactive comic strip that chronicles Noora's journey through her four years at NYUAD.
 The comic explores Noora's experiences as she arrives at the university, makes new friends, faces challenges, and grows into a confident senior.
 The story captures the essence of cultural diversity, friendship, personal growth, and the unique environment of NYUAD.